Medical expert of the article

 Prevention

-- strengthen immune defenses, avoid hypothermia;
+- strengthen the immune system, avoid hypothermia;

-- give up bad habits - in particular, smoking;
+- give up bad habits, in particular smoking;

 - avoid passive inhalation of cigarette smoke;